PostHog/posthog.com/contents/docs/self-host/configure/email.md

 ## Mailgun
 1. After you have created an account, go to Sending > [Domains](https://app.mailgun.com/app/sending/domains), and click on "Add New Domain".
 1. Enter a domain name that you own.
 Using a subdomain is recommended (e.g. `m.posthog.com` instead of `posthog.com`).
-We strongly recommend selecting "Create DKIM Authority" (and using 2048 bits) to prevent spoofing with your domains (read more about [DKIM][dkim]).
+We strongly recommend selecting "Create DKIM Authority" (and using 2048 bits) to prevent spoofing with your domains (read more about [DKIM](https://en.wikipedia.org/wiki/DomainKeys_Identified_Mail)).
 See sample configuration below:

     ![](../../../images/configuring-posthog/mailgun-1.png)

 1. You will now be given instructions to set up certain DNS records in your domain.
 Please be sure to add **all requested records** to ensure proper email deliverability.
-If not provided, we also recommend adding the following [SPF](spf) record to prevent email forgery with your domain.
+If not provided, we also recommend adding the following [SPF](https://en.wikipedia.org/wiki/Sender_Policy_Framework) record to prevent email forgery with your domain.

     ```
     TXT @ v=spf1 include:mailgun.org ~all